-5.4 Discussion of the results
+5.4.
+Discussion of the results

-When comparing correlation in each database separately, Tables 6, 7, 8, MAD measure performs best among all tested measures, because it has the highest correlation in 3 different
+When comparing correlation in each database separately, Tables VI-VIII, MAD measure performs best among all tested measures, because it has the highest correlation in 3 different databases using Pearson's correlation and 4 databases using Spearman's correlation.
+VSNR, IQM2 and NQM have best correlation in only one database, each of them, while IWSSIM has best correlation in one database using only Pearson's correlation.

 From the correlation results, it can be seen that IQM2 measure has statistically significant lower variance in TID database which has 17 different degradation types, so it should be used in imaging systems where different degradation types can occur.
-Different degradation types have different impact on IQM2 correlation, however, in databases with more degradation types IQM2 performs well.
-In TOYAMA database (with JPEG and JPEG-2000 degradation types only), MAD, IWSSIM, and VIF measure gave better results than IQM2 measure, so these measures should be used rather than IQM2 measure, if computational time is not taken into account.
+Different degradation types have different impact on IQM2 correlation, however in databases with more degradation types IQM2 performs well.
+In TOYAMA database (with JPEG and JPEG-2000 degradation types only) MAD, IWSSIM and VIF measure gave better results than IQM2 measure, so these measures should be used rather than IQM2 measure, if computational time is not taken into account.